05 Jul How to Get the Support of Others

 You could make it a discussion

-Rather than say that you want to target a new market, start talking about how you’ve always wanted to work with the health sector and see how other people respond and what tangible suggestions they put forward.
+Rather than say that you want to target a new market, start talking about how you’ve always wanted to work with the health sector.
+See how other people respond and what tangible suggestions they put forward.
+Make it a conversation rather than a done deal.

 Start at the beginning

-Rather than present them with a fait accompli, talk about how this campaign isn’t working as well as you thought it would (but don’t imply that this is their fault) so that they understand your reasons behind it.
+Rather than present them with a fait accompli, talk about how this campaign isn’t working as well as you thought it would.
+Don’t imply that this is their fault.
+Let them understand your reasons behind your thoughts process.
 Tell them that something is missing and see if they can help you come with some solutions.

 No Comments